Spandauer Vorstadt: Historic buildings that no longer exist

 Between 1703 and 1706 King Friedrich I had the court architect Eosander von Göthe built a small pleasure palace in the late Baroque style on the north bank of the Spree beyond the Spandauer Gate.
 The Monbijou Palace last housed the Hohenzollern Museum.
 The two-story gatehouses on Monbijouplatz shaped the cityscape.
 The building and gatehouses were badly damaged in World War II and the ruins were torn down in 1959.

 In 1859, the building of the Cathedral Candidate Foundation (in German, Domkandidatenstift), built according to plans by Stüler, was inaugurated at Oranienburger Strasse 76a.
 Various parts of the building were grouped around an inner courtyard and a tower in the street front formed the distinctive highlight.
 The building complex, which had burned out during the Second World War, was demolished in 1972.

-The St. George’s Church, built according to plans by architect Julius Raschdorff in 1885, was inaugurated on the grounds of Monbijou Castle.
+The St. George's Church, built according to plans by architect Julius Raschdorff in 1885, was inaugurated on the grounds of Monbijou Castle.
 The original church building, in the style of 19th century English churches, was destroyed during World War II.

-In 1909, the Friedrichstrasse Passage was opened at Friedrichstrasse 110-112, which connected Friedrichstrasse with Oranienburger Strasse.
+In 1909, the Friedrichstrasse Passage was opened at Friedrichstrasse 110–112, which connected Friedrichstrasse with Oranienburger Strasse.
 The portal buildings on both street fronts and the mighty domed hall inside the block were striking.
 In 1983 the building, which was last called “House of Technology” and was badly damaged in World War II, was demolished.
 Only the front building on Oranienburger Strasse remained standing and became known as the Kunsthaus Tacheles.

 Registered historic buildings

 Modern buildings

-Between 1999–2000, twelve individual houses were built on the east side of Hackescher Markt on the corner of Dircksenstrasse.
+Between 1999 and 2000, twelve individual houses were built on the east side of Hackescher Markt on the corner of Dircksenstrasse.
 Shops are located on the ground floors and the upper floors are residential.
 The architecture firm Bellmann & Böhm developed the master in 1996–1998.

 After World War II, there were certain areas that needed housing because of the damage of bombs, and as a result many prefabricated buildings were used in the 1960s to fill in these areas.
-Between 2013 until 2015, some 319 apartments in six prefabricated complexes in the Spandauer Vorstadt district that have been renovated by the Wohnungsbaugesellschaft (or Housing Association), Berlin-Mitte (WBM).
+Between 2013 until 2015, some 319 apartments in six prefabricated complexes in the Spandauer Vorstadt district that have been renovated by local housing association, WBM Wohnungsbaugesellschaft Berlin-Mitte.

 Around the neighborhood are Stolpersteine (stumbling stones) in front of many buildings and memorial sights, this was from a project from the 1990s where a brass plate inscribed with the name and life dates of victims of Nazi murder or persecution, most of which were Jewish people.
 There are 1,400 Stolpersteine in the city of Berlin, primarily located in Spandauer Vorstadt and Scheunenviertel.